MCL (MEDIAL COLLATERAL LIGAMENT) INJURY

 Diagnosis of MCL Injuries

-To diagnose an MCL injury, a healthcare provider will conduct a physical exam and may order imaging tests such as an X-ray or MRI to assess the extent of the damage.
-The healthcare provider may also perform a stress test, where they apply pressure to the knee joint and assess the amount of movement and stability.
+To diagnose an MCL injury, a healthcare provider will conduct a physical exam and may order imaging tests.
+For instance an X-ray or MRI to assess the extent of the damage.
+The healthcare provider may also perform a stress test.
+This is where they apply pressure to the knee joint and assess the amount of movement and stability.

 Medical History:

-• The first step in diagnosing an MCL injury is to gather a detailed medical history from the injured.
-The doctor will ask about the circumstances surrounding the injury, including when and how it occurred, and any symptoms experienced (pain, swelling, instability, or limited range of motion).
+- The first step in diagnosing an MCL injury is to gather a detailed medical history from the injured.
+The doctor will ask about the circumstances surrounding the injury.
+This will include when and how it occurred, and any symptoms experienced (pain, swelling, instability, or limited range of motion).

 Physical Examination:

-• Assess the stability of the knee joint by applying gentle pressure to the medial (inside) aspect of the knee to determine if there is increased laxity, which is a common sign of an MCL injury.
+- The doctor will assess the stability of the knee joint by applying gentle pressure to the inside of the knee.
+This is to determine if there is increased laxity, which is a common sign of an MCL injury.

 Imaging Studies: